Lunar-Chipter/mire/README.md

 ## ✨ Features

-- **High Performance**: Optimized for 736,000+ logs/second with zero-allocation design
+- **Optimized Performance**: Optimized for 736,000+ logs/second with zero-allocation design
-- **Zero-Allocation**: Extensive use of object pooling for maximum efficiency
+- **Zero-Allocation**: Extensive use of object pooling for high efficiency
 - **Context-Aware**: Automatic extraction of trace IDs, user IDs, and request IDs from context
 - **Multiple Formatters**: Text, JSON, and CSV formatters with custom options
 - **Asynchronous Logging**: Non-blocking log processing with configurable worker count